Understanding the Role of Training Data in Test-Time Scaling: Experiments

 \textbf{Large, nonlinear transformer architectures.} We use a decoder-only Transformer architecture \citep{vaswani2017attention} from the GPT-2 family \citep{radford2019language}, consisting of 12 layers, 8 attention heads, and a 256-dimensional embedding space.
 In total the model contains 9.5M parameters.

 This architecture takes as input a sequence of vectors in its embedding space and predicts the weight vector within the same space.
-We apply this architecture to prompts of form $(x_1, f(x_1), \cdots , x_{k}, f(x_{k}), w_0, 1)$ in the following manner.
-In line with \citep{garg2022can}, we map each $f(x_i)$ to the same dimension as $x_i$ by appending zeros, and map $x_i, f(x_i)$ into the latent embedding space of the Transformer through a (learnable) linear transformation.
-We get the predicted $w_{\tau}$ as the model output.
-Training is performed with a batch size of 64 over $20k$ total steps.
-The model is randomly initialized, and CoT is applied during both training and inference.
+We apply this architecture to prompts of form $(x_{\tau,1}, y_{\tau,1}, \cdots , x_{\tau,m}, y_{\tau,m}, w_0, 1)$ in the following manner.
+In line with \citep{garg2022can}, we map each $y_{\tau,i}$ to the same dimension as $x_{\tau,i}$ by appending zeros, and map $x_{\tau,i}, y_{\tau,i}$ into the latent embedding space of the Transformer through a (learnable) linear transformation.
+We get the predicted $w_{\tau}$ as the model output. {{Similarly, we map the model output, i.e., $w_{\tau}$ from the latent embedding space of the Transformer to a $d$-dimensional vector through another (learnable) linear transformation.}} Training is performed with a batch size of 64 over $25k$ total steps.
+The model weights are randomly initialized, and CoT is applied during both training and inference. {{We use curriculum learning \citep{garg2022can} to speed up training.}}

-\textbf{Larger test-time compute reduces the requirement on training-time compute. } Fig \ref{fig:toy_nk}, \ref{fig:gpt_nk} show test error vs length of CoT ($k$).
-For the LSA model , we use $n=10, 20, 30$ and for GPT-2 we use $n=20,30,40$.
+\textbf{Larger test-time compute reduces the requirement on training-time compute. } Fig \ref{fig:toy_nk}, \ref{fig:gpt_nk} show the test error vs length of CoT ($k$).
+For the LSA model, we use $n=10, 20, 30$ and for GPT-2 we use $n=20,30,40$.
 We see that by increasing the test-time compute ($k$), we can decrease the length of prompts $n$ during training to get a similar test error.

-\textbf{When more thinking hurts.} For training, we sample prompt inputs from $\normal(0,\Lambda)$ where $\Lambda$ is a skewed covariance matrix with eigenbasis chosen uniformly at random and $i$th eigenvalue proportional to $1/i$.
+\textbf{When more thinking hurts.} For training, we sample prompt inputs from $\normal(0,\Lambda)$ where $\Lambda$ is a skewed covariance matrix with eigenbasis chosen uniformly at random and $i$-th eigenvalue proportional to $1/i$.
 For test, we sample prompt inputs from $\normal(0,I_d)$.
 We normalize the inputs so that their expected squared norm is equal to that of inputs encountered during training.
 Fig \ref{fig:toy_sk}, \ref{fig:gpt_sk} show that when some of the directions of the target task are not sufficiently present in the training data, allowing for more thinking during test time would hurt the performance.
 An interesting observation is that when the model is in overthinking regime (Fig \ref{fig:toy_sk}, \ref{fig:gpt_sk}) larger prompt length $n$ yields a higher test loss, while when the model is not overthinking, larger $n$ reduces the test loss (Fig \ref{fig:toy_nk}, \ref{fig:gpt_nk}).